 Audacity: This is a free multi-track audio editor that works on Mac as well as Windows computers.
 It supports AIFF, WAV, OGG, and MP3 formats.
 Loaded with fx and presets.

 The GUI is a little iffy looking, but it gets the job done

 Wavosaur: Another great free audio editor.
 It takes up less than 4 MB of hard drive space; nondestructive editing and processing.
 Sadly, It’s only available on Windows.
 This was the free sound editor I used to get more through my first few game audio projects.

 SoundForge: This is Adobe’s 2 track editor.
 It’s equipped with a lot of stock editing tools; Eq, compression, normalize, etc. The audio restoration is quite powerful and it reads third-party plugins

 Sound & Audio Restoration

 Izotope Rx 4: Right now, there’s nothing better.
-It’s audio analysis and restoration is out of this world.
-The two track editors listed above all have the capability of audio repair, but not as good as RX.
+Its audio analysis and restoration are out of this world.
+The two-track editors listed above all have the capability of audio repair but are not as good as RX.